shuyanglin61/probability-and-inference-portfolio-shuyang-lin/01-roulette-simulation/writeup.md

 ![](writeup_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

-The result of changing maximum wager is similar to the starting budget.
+The maximum wager shows no apparent correlations.

 ## Conclusion and limitation